robander/deprecated-dita/README.md

 ## Please be aware before updating!!

 If you plan to update your content to remove deprecated markup, great!

 But first, a warning.
-Switching from `@navtitle` to `<navtitle>` in maps requires DITA-OT 3.0.3 in order to get the same results, after a defect in [`<navtitle>` processing|](https://github.com/dita-ot/dita-ot/issues/2187) was [fixed in 3.0.3](https://github.com/dita-ot/dita-ot/pull/2897).
-All other updates (removing markup that doesn't do anything, or switching from old to new like `@alt` to `<alt>`) should be fine with any 2.x version of DITA-OT.
+Switching from `@navtitle` to `<navtitle>` in maps requires DITA-OT 3.0.3 in order to get the same results, after a defect in [`<navtitle>` processing](https://github.com/dita-ot/dita-ot/issues/2187) was [fixed in 3.0.3](https://github.com/dita-ot/dita-ot/pull/2897).
+DITA-OT 3.0.3 is planned for release in a few days.

+All other updates (removing
+markup that doesn't do anything, or switching from old to new like `@alt` to `<alt>`) should be fine with any 2.x version of DITA-OT.

 Also: I created this because I found it a useful way to check my content, particularly content that is no longer edited regularly.
 If your editor already reports or fixes